edgBR/siemens-ds-coding-test/README.md

 ## Track 3 - Data Engineering

-Generating lagged predictors is ofter expensive when training models for multiple horizons in large datasets.
+Generating lagged predictors is often expensive when training models for multiple horizons in large datasets.
 Your task is:

 - Reimplement your solution of task 1 achieving a substantial performance increase.
 Profile the results and compare them
 - The file entry_level_ds.py contains a python file which trains a linear model for every of the time series presented in data_eng_track.csv.
 Rewrite this to train the models properly (get rid of the for loop).